Baywatch is Fun - Not for the Whole Family - but for Some

 NOT RECOMMENDED FOR: Kids or families with kids, pre-teens, or even teens.
 Those sensitive to language or crude humor.
 Those who might feel uncomfortable watching a movie where the characters wear almost exclusively swimwear.
 Those who tend to take cinema seriously and are disappointed when films don't take themselves seriously.

-Baywatch, directed by Seth Gordon, opens in theaters May 26, 2017.
-It runs 116 minutes and stars Dwayne Johnson, Zac Efron, Alexandra Daddario, Kelly Rohrbach, Jon Bass, Ilfenesh Hadera, Priyanka Chopra, Yahya Abdul-Mateen II, and Rob Huebel.
+Baywatch, directed by Seth Gordon, opened in theaters May 26, 2017; available for home viewing August 29, 2017.
+It runs 116 minutes and stars Dwayne Johnson, Zac Efron, Alexandra Daddario, Kelly Rohrbach, Jon Bass, Ilfenesh Hadera, Priyanka Chopra, Yahya Abdul-Mateen II and Rob Huebel.
 Watch the trailer for Baywatch here.

 Debbie Holloway is a storyteller, creator, critic and advocate having adventures in Brooklyn, New York.